rymiel/advent-of-code/README.md

 Years 2020, 2021, 2022 and 2024 are solved in Ocaml.
 There is a global dune project setup to facililtate the use of the shared utilities library `aoclib`.
 Solutions can be run using `dune exec aoc2024 day1 a`, changing the year number or day number as appropriate.

+## C++

+Year 2025 is solved using C++23.
+There is a global Makefile for these solutions.
+Solutions can be run using `make 2025/day1.a`, changing the year number or day number as appropriate.